Download Full Text (941 KB)

 2021 Providence RN Conference

 Bigand, Teresa; Dakup, Panshak P.; Hansen, Devon; Wilson, Marian; Thomas, Benjamin; James, Steven; James, Lois; and Gaddameedhi, Shobhan, "Relationships between Cortisol, Sleep, Stress, and Mood among Night Shift Nurses" (2021).
-View all.
+2021 Providence Nurse Research Conference: View All.
 1.